vivshaw/zettel/pages/Maximus the Confessor.md

+---
-tags:: philosophy, theology, Eastern Christianity, 500s, 600s, Greece
+tags: philosophy, theology, Eastern Christianity, 500s, 600s, Greece
+---

 - built on the intellectual heritage of [[Pseudo-Dionysius]] and [[Proclus]]
 - was a father of [[apophatic theology]]